Welcoming students back: Old Salem hosts large group for first time since pandemic

 PHOTOS: Old Salem Museum & Gardens hosts school tours again

-Emily Miller, education coordinator, teaches Mills Park fifth graders about 18th century hearth cooking and baking at the Miksch House during a school tour on Thursday at Old Salem Museum & Gardens in Winston-Salem.
+Emily Miller, education coordinator at Old Salem Museums & Gardens, teaches fifth graders from Mills Park Elementary School in Cary about 18th-century hearth cooking and baking during a school tour at the Miksch House on Thursday.

 Zach Soltys (left) and Camden Alipour, fourth graders at Trinity Academy in Raleigh, raise their hands while listening to Katie Engelhaupt, education coordinator of agriculture and gardening, talk about seed saving and the history of gardening and farming at Old Salem.